Mixed and Balanced Dog training – the Middle Way

 Vizslas in a balanced training program

 The next consideration is your pet’s social environment and social skills.
+A large part of the social environment are the people in the house.

 Teaching techniques and their application are the third aspect of a complete pet education program.